-The three main helicopters that the 160th SOAR (A) pilots fly-in are the Black Hawk, Chinook and variants of the AH/MH-6 Little Bird attack helicopter.
-They also are starting to use more unmanned (UAVs) such as the Unmanned Little Bird MH-6X MELB /AH-6I and the armed drone MQ-1C Gray Eagle providing Intelligence, Surveillance and Reconnaissance (ISR) capabilities that can fly and loiter on target for 25+ hours.
+The 160th SOAR (A) pilots fly various aircraft, including the Black Hawk, Chinook, and AH/MH-6 Little Bird attack helicopter variants.
+Additionally, they are beginning to incorporate more unmanned aerial vehicles (UAVs) into their operations, such as the Unmanned Little Bird MH-6X MELB /AH-6I and the armed drone MQ-1C Gray Eagle.
+These UAVs provide Intelligence, Surveillance, and Reconnaissance (ISR) capabilities and can fly and remain on target for 25+ hours.

 Operation Enduring Freedom

-March 2, 2002, was a black day for the 160th SOAR and American special operations in general.
-Two MH-47E’s from 2nd Bat were inserting observation teams in the southern end of the Shah-e-Kot Valley.
-The helicopter was en route from Basilan Island to Mactan, in the Philippines, when it crashed.
-The helicopter was supporting U.S. efforts to train and advise the Armed Forces of the Philippines in their efforts against global terrorism.
+On March 2, 2002, the 160th SOAR experienced a tragic loss.
+Two MH-47Es from the 2nd Battalion were inserting observation teams in the southern end of the Shah-e-Kot Valley in the Philippines.
+The aircraft were supporting U.S. efforts to train and advise the Armed Forces of the Philippines in their fight against global terrorism.

-The next morning two more MH-47E’s, Razors 1 and 2 approached the mountaintop with members of a Ranger Quick-Reaction Force.
-Dawn was just beginning to break as Razor 1 began it’s landing from the south.
-Immediately heavy small-arms peppered the aircraft and the door gunners began to return fire.
-Suddenly an RPG round hit the side of the aircraft, but unlike Razor 3 the night before Razor 1 was too badly damaged to limp away and crashed on the mountain top, badly wounding many Rangers and both pilots.
+The following day, two more MH-47Es, Razors 1 and 2, approached a mountaintop with a Ranger Quick-Reaction Force.
+As Razor 1 began landing from the south, heavy small-arms struck the aircraft, and the door gunners returned fire.
+Suddenly, an RPG round hit the side of the plane, causing it to crash on the mountaintop, severely wounding many Rangers and both pilots.

-To make matters worse the right-hand door gunner, Sgt Phil Svitak had been hit by AK-47 fire just before the crash and died soon thereafter.
-One member of the Ranger QRF was hit and killed inside the aircraft and two more died as they tried to exit and set up fighting positions.
-Only air support and the supreme effort of the other members of the QRF who’d advanced 2,000 vertical feet under fire after having been dropped off in a safer position below saved the crew and passengers of Razor 1.
+Tragically, the right-hand door gunner, Sgt Phil Svitak, had been hit by AK-47 fire just before the crash and died soon after.
+One Ranger QRF member was shot and killed inside the aircraft, and two more died as they tried to exit and set up fighting positions.
+Only the efforts of other members of the QRF, who advanced 2,000 vertical feet under fire after having been dropped off in a safer position below, saved the crew and passengers of Razor 1.

-The mission’s primary objective was capturing faction leader Mohamed Farrah Aidid.
-The operation was supervised by the JSOC.
-On October 3, 1993 the mixed team of D-Boys and Rangers were inserted at the Bakara Market in order to capture two Aidid’s associates.
-It was the seventh raid in Mogadishu after six were conducted without any casualties.
-The first stage of the assault went well, then things suddenly changed.
+The mission, known as Operation Gothic Serpent, aimed to capture faction leader Mohamed Farrah Aidid.
+The Joint Special Operations Command (JSOC) supervised the operation.
+On October 3, 1993, a mixed team of D-boys and Rangers was inserted at the Bakara Market in Mogadishu to capture two of Aidid’s associates.
+The seventh raid in Mogadishu was intended to be similar to the previous six, which were conducted without any casualties.
+However, things suddenly changed.

-In the firefight, two Black Hawk helicopters operated by the Night Stalkers were shot down.
-The initial operation of 3 October 1993, intended to last an hour, became an overnight standoff and rescue operation extending into the daylight hours of 4 October 1993.
+Two Black Hawk helicopters operated by the Night Stalkers, a nickname for the 160th Special Operations Aviation Regiment (160th SOAR), were shot down in the firefight.
+The initial operation, intended to last one hour, became an overnight standoff and rescue operation that extended into the daylight hours of October 4, 1993.

-On October 26-27, 2019, the Night Stalkers inserted D-Boys (members of 1st SFOD-D or CAG) and Rangers in the Idlib province.
-Operation Kayla Mueller was ongoing.
-America’s finest warriors were after Abu Bakr al-Baghdadi, the then-leader and self-proclaimed “caliph” of the Islamic State of Iraq and the Levant (ISIL) terrorist organization.
-After a short standoff, he killed himself alongside two of his children activating the suicide west.
+On October 26-27, 2019, the Night Stalkers inserted D-boys (members of 1st SFOD-D or CAG) and Rangers into the Idlib province as part of Operation Kayla Mueller.
+The mission was to target Abu Bakr al-Baghdadi, the then-leader and self-proclaimed “caliph” of the terrorist organization ISIS.
+After a short standoff, al-Baghdadi killed himself alongside two of his children, activating a suicide vest.